-Spiders can enter your home a few different ways.
-Some may stow away inside an old box you’ve brought in from the garage, or in a bundle of firewood brought in from outside.
-Others may mistakenly wander inside if a door or window is left open, or enter through small openings like those found around dryer vents or the areas where cable and plumbing lines pass through the walls of your home.
+They can enter your home in a few different ways.
+Some may stow away inside an old box you’ve brought in from the garage or in a bundle of firewood brought in from outside, which is especially true of jumping spiders since they prefer to stay outdoors.
+Items brought in from outside can also contain hidden spider egg sacs that can hatch a large number of spiderlings later.
+Others may mistakenly wander inside if a door or window is left open.
+They can enter through very small openings, so dryer vents or areas where cable and plumbing lines pass through the walls of your home are all possible options.

 Occasionally, exotic or dangerous spiders may accidentally be transported along with a shipment of fruit.
 Although these instances are rare, it is important to carefully wash and inspect any produce you bring into your home.

-- Sealing potential entry points like cracks and gaps along the buildings foundation.
+- Sealing potential entry points like cracks and gaps along the building’s foundation.

 - Keeping doors, windows, and screens sealed well.

-- Reducing clutter to limit hiding places for spiders.
+- Reducing clutter to limit hiding places.

-- Using a natural spider repellent.
+- Using a botanical repellent.